-Well, there I wasn’t able to find a study that dives into the specifics of low thyroid function and the gut.
-However…
+Well, I wasn’t able to find a study that dives into the specifics of low thyroid function and the gut.
+However:

 - Hashimoto’s disease – which accounts for the majority of hypothyroidism cases in the U.S – is classified as an autoimmune condition.
-And 70% of our immune system resides in the gut!
-So, if the gut is off balance, then so is the immune system and auto-immune conditions become much likely to occur.
+And 70% of our immune system resides in the gut.
+So, if the gut is off balance, then the immune system is more likely to be “off balance” too.
+This might contribute to more auto-immune conditions.

 - If hyperthyroidism is not treated or addressed correctly, then it can eventually become hypothyroidism (your thyroid basically becomes fatigued from overworking and swings to the other extreme).

 - The thyroid produces mostly T4 (inactive) and a little bit of T3 (active).
 In order for that T4 to become active it has to be converted to T3.
 And the gut is responsible for 20% of the T4 to T3 conversion!
 So, if the gut is not in good enough health to take care of that 20%, that’s enough to throw your body into disarray (side note: the other majority of T4 to T3 conversion occurs in the liver).

 Melatonin and The Gastrointestinal System